xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Everyone underestimates how much complexity is hidden beneath the surface of even the most trivial things like a can opener.
 Everyone feels confident to draw a diagram or write out an explanation how a can opener works.
 But if you’re actually trying to do this and then read a [description of how a can opener actually works](https://sciencing.com/mechanism-description-of-a-manual-can-opener-12587926.html) or [look at this diagram](https://taylorpearson.me/can-opener-diagram/), you will quickly notice how naive your understanding really is.

 The same phenomenon occurs when it comes to businesses.
 On the surface many business models are trivially easy to understand.
 Hubspot makes software to send emails to your customers.
 But why then, did it take them hundreds of iterations until they found that specific sweetspot with product/market fit?
 And why does a company like Google or Twitter need thousands of employees?
 Hosting and maintaining website is not that hard, right?
+(See the discussion [here](https://news.ycombinator.com/item?id=30926834) for examples.)

 Read more [here](https://taylorpearson.me/overconfidence-bias/), [here](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail), and [here](https://meaningness.com/understanding).